moaliSafaei/Machine_Learning/README.md

 # Machine_Learning

-This repository showcases two illustrative examples, shedding light on different machine learning methods.
+This repository showcases practical examples, shedding light on machine learning by investigating different algorithms.

-## Example 1: Breast Cancer Prediction
+## Example 1: Breast Cancer Prediction by Logistic regression
-#### Dataset: "breast_cancer.csv"

-Breast cancer is a global health concern, demanding urgent attention.
-Furthermore, acccurate prediction of breast cancer plays a crucial role in our current world.
-To address this issue, a generic example named Example_1 is presented:
-### Key Steps:
- 1. Data Preprocessing: Detecting and handling missing values and outliers.
- 2. Feature Visualization: Properly visualizing the distribution of dataset features.
- 3. Correlation Analysis: Estimating the impact of different parameters on each class.
- 4. Model Training: Employing the Logistic Regression approach.
- 5. Model Assessment: Evaluating the model using the Confusion Matrix.
-### Results

-## Example 2: Dielectric Performance Prediction
+## Example 2: Dielectric Performance Prediction by Non-linear regression
 #### Dataset: "Performance-Degradation Data Nelson.xlsx"

 Dielectrics are used in capacitors and semiconductor devices, hold immense promise for novel applications like artificial muscles.
 Furthermore, predicting their failure mode is of great importance.